-The WGT634U Wireless Media Router supports the Transmission Control Protocol/Internet Protocol

-(TCP/IP) and Routing Information Protocol (RIP).
-For further information about TCP/IP, refer to Appendix B, "Network, Routing, Firewall, and Basics".
+The MR814 v3 router supports the Transmission Control Protocol/Internet Protocol (TCP/IP) and Routing Information Protocol (RIP).
+For further information about TCP/IP, refer to Appendix B, "Network, Routing, Firewall, and Basics."

-• IP Address Sharing by NAT

-The WGT634U Wireless Media Router allows several networked computers to share an Internet account using only a single IP address, which may be statically or dynamically assigned by your Internet service provider (ISP).
+IP Address Sharing by NAT The MR814 v3 router allows several networked PCs to share an Internet account using only a single IP address, which may be statically or dynamically assigned by your Internet service provider (ISP).
 This technique, known as NAT, allows the use of an inexpensive single-user ISP account.

-- Automatic Configuration of Attached PCs by DHCP The WGT634U Wireless Media Router dynamically assigns network configuration information, including IP, gateway, and domain name server (DNS) addresses to attached PCs on the LAN using the Dynamic Host Configuration Protocol (DHCP).
-This feature greatly simplifies configuration of computers on your local network. - DNS Proxy

-When DHCP is enabled and no DNS addresses are specified, the router provides its own address as a DNS server to the attached computers.
-The router obtains actual DNS addresses from the ISP during connection setup and forwards DNS requests from the LAN.

-• PPP over Ethernet (PPPoE)

-PPPoE is a protocol for connecting remote hosts to the Internet over a DSL connection by simulating a dial-up connection.
+- Automatic Configuration of Attached PCs by DHCP The MR814 v3 router dynamically assigns network configuration information, including IP, gateway, and domain name server (DNS) addresses, to attached PCs on the LAN using the Dynamic Host Configuration Protocol (DHCP).
+This feature greatly simplifies configuration of PCs on your local network. - DNS Proxy When DHCP is enabled and no DNS addresses are specified, the router provides its own address as a DNS server to the attached PCs.
+The router obtains actual DNS addresses from the ISP during connection setup and forwards DNS requests from the LAN. - PPP over Ethernet (PPPoE) PPPoE is a protocol for connecting remote hosts to the Internet over a DSL connection by simulating a dial-up connection.
 This feature eliminates the need to run a login program such as Entersys or WinPOET on your PC.